 Kobe beef has a higher fat content than other beef cuts.
 20 grams of fat and 8 grams of saturated fat are part of wagyu Kobe beef.
 Each serving of American Kobe beef has 28 grams of fat, 11 grams of saturated fat, and 1.5 grams of trans fat.
 But when consumed in moderation, this beef can be part of a balanced diet.

 What does Kobe beef taste like?

 The Beef Marbling Score (BMS) of 6 or higher indicates that Kobe beef is strongly marbled.
 Because of its high marbling ratio, Kobe is extremely consistently fatty.
 Purebred Angus cattle are among the beef cattle with the best fat marbling.
-Thinly slicing the beef, as in shabu shabu, emphasizes the melt-in-your-mouth texture of Kobe beef.
+Thinly slicing the beef, as in shabu shabu, emphasizes the melt-in-your-mouth texture of this high quality beef!